petereon/battleship/NOTES.md

 __AND__ the 10 x 10 board representing 2nd player's shots are printed to the console on top-right

 ## 2nd Pomodoro
 Driver: G
 Navigator: Petko

-- ⚠ Implement scaffolding for new game
+- 🚧 Implement scaffolding for new game
+- ⚠ commit
+-